 - Share an update on LinkedIn from your personal profile home page.

 - Share it in our CMI LinkedIn group.
-(We would love it if you joined the group if you haven’t already done so!)

 - Respond to all comments to create conversation around your post.
 If you do, you’ll gain some new fans, plus you’ll automatically get alerted for future comments.

 While we educate anyone who uses content marketing, our ideal readers are marketers at large and mid-sized B2B and B2C organizations.
 All our readers “do” some aspect of content marketing: planning or strategy, content creation (across various content types), distribution (a mix of paid, earned, and owned media), or measurement.

 These are our audience’s typical challenges/needs/burning questions/pain points:

 - What content, or what strategies, will generate leads for them or convert prospects to the next level of engagement (subscribing or becoming a customer)?

 - There is far too much to do, and marketing is evolving quickly.
 How do they know what to try?
 What should they prioritize?

 - How do they get help from others in the enterprise when others have different needs and goals – and too much to do?